By Texas Homesteader ~

 Quick-Cooking Chicken Fried Rice

-I brought out my 10” cast-iron skillet and placed a little bacon grease in it, allowing it to heat up while I mixed an egg with a tablespoon of water.
+I brought out my 10” cast-iron skillet and placed a little bacon grease in it, allowing it to heat up while I mixed a couple of eggs with 2 tablespoons of water.

-After the egg was scrambled I scooped it away and put it into a container to sauté the onions next.
+After the eggs were scrambled I scooped them away and put them into a container to sauté the onions next.

 Into that same skillet I added another small tablespoon of bacon grease and sautéed the chopped onions and minced garlic.